When Software Training isn’t Bookkeeping training – A common gap for QuickBooks and Xero Users

 Good training turns software from something you use into something you actually understand.

 Another common theme I see with QuickBooks and Xero users is a strong focus on gross profit.
+Gross profit often looks encouraging — but it doesn’t tell the whole story.
+It’s net profit that shows:

 Whether the organisation is sustainable